 - i) English, Mathematics, Science and Humanities & Social Sciences.
 These subjects cover four periods each per week. - ii) All Year 9 students study two periods of Languages per week.
-You must continue with the language you studied in Year 8 Chinese, Japanese or French. - iii) Two periods of Physical Education per week. - iv) One period of Health Education per week.
+You must continue with the language you studied in Year 8 Chinese, Japanese or French.
+The selection of a language is optional only for GATE Music students as GATE Music covers four periods each week. - iii) Two periods of Physical Education per week. - iv) One period of Health Education per week.